chriscoxe/bwapi-tm/README.md

 If used, the value of the per-frame timeouts option (`TM_TIMEOUTS`) may need to be tweaked for some bots, depending on how slowly those bot(s) are on the local system's hardware/OS.
 Some bots might often time out if run on a system that is slower than they were tested on.

-Warning: if you have a process that monitors the state file produced by this project, it's possible that the the state file may be written then rewriten shortly afterwards, so if Starcraft is still running, your system should detect and wait a little while & retry, perhaps a few times, to read the file if the file is deleted or shortened or changes etc underneath it.
+Warning: if you have a process that monitors the state file produced by this project, it's possible that the the state file may be written then rewritten shortly afterwards, so if Starcraft is still running, your system should detect and wait a little while & retry, perhaps a few times, to read the file if the file is deleted or shortened or changes etc underneath it.

 ## Notes about BWAPI version differences
 Where possible, this tournament module is intended to behave the same way regardless of which version of BWAPI is used.
 At the time of writing (July 2020), the only differences between BWAPI versions that significantly affects this tournament module are that: